 Key Features and Limitations of COBRA

 - Election Period: You have at least 60 days from the date you receive the COBRA election notice or the date your original coverage ends (whichever is later) to decide whether to enroll.
-This is a crucial window to compare alternatives.

 - Coverage Details: Your benefits, deductibles, and out-of-pocket maximums remain identical.
-Any claims that counted toward your deductible before the qualifying event will still count under COBRA.
+Any claims that counted toward your deductible before the qualifying event still count under COBRA.

 Weighing Your Alternatives: Beyond COBRA